 Computer science is one of the fastest-growing fields in today’s economy.
 Many students wonder whether a bachelor’s degree or an associate’s degree is their best option.
 Understandably, they want to know how to best take advantage of this growth while planning their educational investment.
 The good news for students is that both of these degrees are a great way to take advantage of the high-tech job market.
 Still, one computer science degree is leaps and bounds ahead of the other.
-Even so, some students will be able to get the best of both worlds by pursuing both an associate’s degree and a bachelor’s degree.
+Even so, some students can get the best of both worlds by pursuing both an associate’s degree and a bachelor’s degree.
 This is a money-saving move that will reduce their student loan balances and long-term debt.
 Ultimately, it will make their computer science degree worth even more.